Julie Blackburn Wins RI Monthly Tech10 Award

 When she's not swooning us with her reports and analytics, Julie delivers tech webinars to help fellow entrepreneurs, supports responsible organizations, and loves to socialize with the Spoonie community.
 Julie's dedication is part of what earned her this well-deserved award.
 But most, we think it's the heart she puts into everything.

 As of late, Spoonie Day's social channels have her attention.
 Take a look at her motivational posts meant to brighten everyone's day with relatable memes that are nerdy, funny, and painfully truthful.
 More important, much is to do with spreading the word of Spoonie Day.
-This app has given over 6,500 individuals a better way to manage their days.
+This app has given over 7,000 individuals in over 50 countries a better way to manage their days.

 You see, when chronically ill, planning each day is an effective measure to mitigate severe fatigue, guilt, depression, or whatever might creep up.
 Julie knows this all too well since being diagnosed with Primary Progressive Multiple Sclerosis (PPMS).
 This is why she created the free app, to empower others to live their best life.